leggsimon/next/docs/overview/platinum.md

 ### General — confirm product rating

-The product team continuously re-assess what the most appropriate service level are for different features with collaboration with our depenedencies and the Next engineering team.
+The product team continuously re-assess what the most appropriate service level are for different features with collaboration with our dependencies and the Next engineering team.

 ### QA delivery tasks